zKiwiko/Toriel-IDE/README.md

    if(get_val(XB1_A)) set_val(TRACE_1, 10);
 }
 ```
-Semicolons are optional at the end of the definition.

 ### File Inclusions
 Toriel offers the ability to include other files into your main source file.